 Our Future Farm Technologies Stock Prediction in 2019 (Buy or Sell?)

-One such cannabis adjacent stock is Future Farm Technologies (CSE: FFT, OTC: FFRMF), a micro-cap firm.
-Below, we examine the company and make a prediction about the stock in 2019.
+One cannabis stock in the news is Future Farm Technologies (CSE: FFT, OTC: FFRMF), a micro-cap firm.
+Below, I examine the company and make a prediction about the stock in 2019.

 Future Farm is a penny stock and speculative.
 Is the stock’s growth potential worth the risk?
 Or should you run in the opposite direction?
 Let’s find out.

 Canada-based Future Farm Technologies (market cap: $21.8 million) provides cannabis growing services and cultivates hemp.

 Future Farm deploys controlled environment agriculture systems that are designed to use as little land, water and energy as possible.

 Future Farm has designed a vertical farming solution that uses LED lighting.
 The company also produces cannabis oil and purified distillate.

 What Is Future Farm Stock History?